briansune/rtw88-hw/README.md

 The current finding are as follows:

-If Low-Speed profile (4bits) is deployed, and RTW88 is used.
+-> Low-Speed / High-Speed profile (4bits) is deployed with RTW88 driver

 |Testbench|Device|Speed Profile|Issue|Vendor Driver|
 |:---:|:---:|:---:|:---:|:---:|